ibm-cloud-docs/vpc/block_storage_vpc_about.md

 When you create and attach a data volume to a virtual server instance, you can later increase the size of that volume.
 You indicate capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
 For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 Data volumes are encrypted by default with IBM-managed encryption.
-You can also encrypt data volumes using your own root keys.
+You can also encrypt data volumes by using your own root keys.

 ## Block Storage encryption
 {: #vpc-storage-encryption}